materiaraiding/materiaraiding-old/ucob.md

 17. Ravensbeak (SWAP)
 18. Dive bait 1 out
 19. 4th Quotes out (TB + STACK or SPREAD + TB) + Dive bait 2 out
-20. Dive bait 3 out + Nael drops on ST
+20. Dive bait 3 out + Nael drops on OT
-21. ST TB
+21. OT TB
 22. Other things we hope to skip that has all the quotes

-If you have not phased yet, just get ready for misc quotes until Enrage or you hit 0%.
+If you have not phased yet, just get ready for miscellaneous quotes until Enrage or you hit 0%.

 </details>

 The fight starts and a pillar will drop in the room, spread out for Meteor Stream and dodge the cleaves.

-Boss will enter on a tank and the party will stack up behind the boss ready for the first quotes.
-Nael will use {% glossary Bahamuts Claw %} and then summon 5 dragons around the room with **Bahamuts Favor**
+Boss will enter on the tank who had aggro on Twintania as she was defeated (generally the OT) with {% glossary Dalamud Dive %} and the party will stack up behind the boss ready for the first quotes.
+Nael will use {% glossary Bahamut's Claw %} - the OT should use their invulnerability on both the entrance tankbuster and {% glossary Bahamut's Claw %} and then summon 5 dragons around the room with **Bahamut's Favor**.

 The 5 dragons will use various abilities through the phase that players need to deal with:

 {: .everyone }
-> {% glossary Thunderstruck %} Two players are targeted with the {% glossary Thunderstruck %} debuff and need to stay away from the party to avoid killing party members or giving them paralysis.
+> {% glossary Thunderstruck %} Two players are targeted with the {% glossary Thunderstruck %} debuff.
+At the end of the timer, it emits an AoE around the player that inflicts damage and paralysis to surrounding players.
+Thus, {% glossary Thunderstruck %} players need to stay away from the party to avoid killing anyone or giving them paralysis.
 >
-> {% glossary Wings of Salvation %} Large white puddles appear on the ground exploding shortly after, lethal damage if you are in the puddle when it explodes.
+> {% glossary Wings of Salvation %} Large white puddles appear on the ground exploding shortly after, dealing lethal damage if you are in the puddle when it explodes.
 It leaves behind a small white puddle after the explosion which can remove doom.
 >
 > {% glossary Doom %} Inflicted to multiple players, will kill the player when the timer reaches zero.
-You can remove this by stepping in the light-puddle left behind by Wings of Salvation.
+You can remove this by stepping in the light puddle left behind by Wings of Salvation.
 >
-> **Icebitten**: Ice Dragon will hit players with Iceball applying the Icebitten debuff or removing Firescorched, if you are hit with Iceball again while you have Icebitten you will die.
+> **Icebitten**: Ice Dragon will hit players with Iceball applying the Icebitten debuff or removing Firescorched.
+If you are hit with Iceball again while you have Icebitten you will die.
 >
-> **Firescorched**: Fire Dragon will target players with a tether, this eventually explodes in a small AOE applying **Firescorched** or removing **Icebitten**.
+> **Firescorched**: Fire Dragon will target players with a tether.
+This eventually explodes in a small AOE applying **Firescorched** or removing **Icebitten**.
 Being hit by the AOE from the tether while you already have **Firescorched** is fatal.

 {: .tanks }
 > {% glossary Dalamud Dive %} Nael jumps onto her target, dealing significant splash damage.
 Make sure to spread away from the tank to prevent any extra damage.
 >
-> {% glossary Bahamuts Claw %} Physical tankbuster consisting of 5 successive hits to her target.
+> {% glossary Bahamut's Claw %} Physical tankbuster consisting of 5 successive hits to her target.
 >
-> Nael enters with {% glossary Dalamud Dive %} on **Tank with last aggro on Twintania**, followed by {% glossary Bahamuts Claw %}.
-Use an Invuln here and keep this away from party.
+> As mentioned, Nael enters with {% glossary Dalamud Dive %} on the **tank with last aggro on Twintania** (generally OT), followed by {% glossary Bahamut's Claw %}.
+Use an invulnerability here and keep this away from party.

 ### First Quotes
 {: .no_toc }